Restructuring not warfare, PDP replies Buhari - New Telegraph

-PDP reminded the president that him and his party, the All Progressives Congress (APC) came to power in 2015 on the promise of restructuring, and accused him of reneging on the promise.
+PDP reminded the president that he and his party, the All Progressives Congress (APC) came to power in 2015 on the promise of restructuring, and accused him of reneging on the promise.

 The party described President Buhari’s statement as dictatorial and inflammatory, adding that: “Nigerians have every right to demand for constitutional restructuring as well as a democratic forum to deliberate on good governance and national cohesion.”

-According to the PDP, the quest for efficient local government system as well as an effectual judiciary could “only be achieved through a constitutional restructuring that directly confers and vests the required powers and control to them.
+According to the PDP, the quest for an efficient local government system as well as an effective judiciary could “only be achieved through a constitutional restructuring that directly confers and vests the required powers and control to them.

 “The amendment or alteration of the constitution to permit state police as widely demanded by Nigerians is therefore a form of restructuring that will adjust our policing system without creating a war.